 Dougaldston Estate is the first stop into Gouyave from the south.
 It was once one of the largest and most productive cocoa and banana plantations on the island.
-At Dougaldston, one can still witness the remnants of old slave and laborer barracks that lie in ruins amidst the shadow of the “big house”, commonly called the “great house.”
+At Dougaldston, you can still witness the remnants of old slave and laborer barracks that lie in ruins amidst the shadow of the “big house”, commonly called the “great house.”

 This, of course, is the name accorded to the former slave master or subsequent estate owner’s house.
 The plantation itself, though just a shadow of its former self, still operates on a small scale.